 - FreezeDried Fruit Bits: Tiny amounts of freezedried apple or strawberry work for hamsters and mice.
 For larger pets, stick with tiny servings as an occasional treat.

 It’s a smart move to check online care guides or ask a vet before trying new foods.
-Even treats that seem healthy in small amounts can cause problems if offered too often.
+Even treats that seem healthy in small amounts can cause problems if offered too often (I love dried cranberries, kale chips, and fresh squeezed juices among other things but there is still a tipping point where they can become unhealthy too and it’s no different for our pets).

 Enrichment Gifts and Chew Toys That Are Actually Safe